Matt Cooke

-Matthew David Cooke (born September 7, 1978) is a Canadian professional ice hockey coach and former player who played sixteen seasons and 1046 games in the National Hockey League (NHL).
+Matthew David Cooke (born September 7, 1978) is a Canadian professional ice hockey coach and former professional player.
+He is the current head coach and general manager of the Vernon Vipers of the British Columbia Hockey League (BCHL).
+Cooke played sixteen seasons in the National Hockey League (NHL).
 Cooke won the Stanley Cup with the Pittsburgh Penguins in 2009 and was a member of the Team Canada team that won the gold medal at the 2004 World Championships.
-In addition to having played for the Penguins, he also played in the NHL with the Vancouver Canucks, Washington Capitals and Minnesota Wild.
+He also played for the Vancouver Canucks, Washington Capitals, and Minnesota Wild.
 Cooke was born in Belleville, Ontario, but grew up in Stirling, Ontario.
 He served as head coach of the Newfoundland Growlers for the 2023/24 season.

 Cooke's playing style earned him the reputation as one of the NHL's "pests".
 During his NHL career, Cooke was criticized and often suspended for hits, some involving head-shots, or knee-on-knee collisions that have injured opposing players.
 Most notable was a hit to the head of Marc Savard of the Boston Bruins in March 2010, which was an important factor influencing NHL rule changes intended to deter such conduct.
 After his longest suspension in March 2011 for a hit to the head of Ryan McDonagh of the New York Rangers, Cooke pledged to change his style of play, although he had another lengthy suspension in April 2014 during the first round of the 2014 playoffs for a knee-on-knee hit delivered to Tyson Barrie of the Colorado Avalanche.

 Playing career

 As a youth, Cooke played in the 1992 Quebec International Pee-Wee Hockey Tournament with the Quinte minor ice hockey team from Belleville, Ontario.

 Cooke played junior ice hockey in the Ontario Hockey League (OHL) for three seasons, predominantly with the Windsor Spitfires, prior to playing professionally.
-Recording an impressive 95-point (tenth overall in the league), 146-penalty-minute campaign in his second OHL season, he was drafted 144th overall by the Vancouver Canucks in the 1997 NHL Entry Draft.
+Recording an impressive 95-point (tenth overall in the league), 146-penalty-minute campaign in his second OHL season, he was drafted 144th overall by the Vancouver Canucks in the 1997 NHL entry draft.
 Returning to the OHL for a third season after being drafted, he was traded from Windsor to the Kingston Frontenacs on December 17, 1997, in exchange for Brent L'Heureux.
 Cooke would finish the season and his OHL career with Kingston.